RomanBoegli/godbbench/README.md

 # Abstract
-The goal of this project is to analyse the differences of relational and graph-based database management systems.
+The goal of this project is to analyze the differences between relational and graph-based database management systems.
 The representatives used as concrete implementation of these two paradigms will be PostgreSQL (relational) and Neo4j (graph-based).

-The first part of this work will elaborate the background of these technologies with focus on the history, popular use cases, as well as (dis)advantages.
+The first part of this work will elaborate on the background of these technologies with a focus on the history, popular use cases, as well as (dis)advantages.
 Furthermore, the key differences will be outlined in the applicable query languages, namely SQL and Cypher.

 The main part is dedicated to a setup and execution of a benchmarking test.
 The goal is to measure and compare the performances of standard database statements used to create, read, update, and delete data.
 Therefore, a test console application was developed using [Go](https://go.dev/) in order to consistently and automatically test the given statements with database instances running in [Docker](https://www.docker.com/).

 Finally, the benchmarking results are consolidated and interpreted.
-The findings will be discussed alongside with concrete recommendations in order to facilitate future decision on the given database paradigm.
+The findings will be discussed alongside concrete recommendations in order to facilitate future decisions on the given database paradigm.

 # Relational Database Systems `20%`
-- History
-- Use Cases
-- (Dis)Advantages

-Relational databases belong to the most popular database managemenst systems (DBMS) nowadays.
-Every computer science freshman will address this data storage paradigm in a early stage and everybody in the professional world that relies on computer systems has most probabaly had (un)consciously interacted with it before.
-Storing data in a relational manner first of all means that every piece of unique information ideally is only stored once in our database and then referenced multiple times to wherever it is required to be.
-This referencing works with so-called primary and foreign keys.
-The following example describes such a relationally linked data structure by means of marchandising use case.
+Relational databases belong to the most popular database management systems (DBMS) nowadays.
+Every computer science freshman will address this data storage paradigm in an early stage and everybody in the professional world that relies on computer systems has most probably had (un)consciously interacted with it before.
+It was first introduced by Ted Codd in 1970 [[1]](#1).
+Roughly ten years later, its first commercial model became available in form of IBM's Orcale DBMS.
+Micorosft followed with its own products such as SQLServer and Access.
+Besides this, free and open-source solutions like MySQL and PostgreSQL started to emerge. [[2]](#2)

+Relationally storing data first and foremost means that every piece of unique information ideally is stored only once in our database and then referenced multiple times to wherever it is required to be.
+This referencing works with so-called primary keys (PK) and foreign keys (FK), where the latter serves as a pointer to the actual information.
+The following example describes such a relationally linked data structure utilizing a merchant use case.

 ```mermaid
 erDiagram